devoltt/linux-push-to-talk/README.markdown

  - pygtk
  - Xlib

-On Ubuntu, this is as easy as running ``sudo apt-get install python-setuptools python-gtk2 python-xlib``.
+On Ubuntu, this is as easy as running ``sudo apt-get install python3-setuptools python-gtk2 python3-xlib``.

 ## Installation

- 1. Run ``sudo python setup.py install``.
+ 1. Run ``sudo python3 setup.py install``.
  2. Run ``ptt``.

 If the application immediately closes with the message "You must log-out and log-in again for your system tray icon to appear.", log-out and log-back in again; a system settings change was required.